 Harford County is located 20 miles north of the City of Baltimore and adjacent to the Chesapeake Bay to the east, is bordered by the south and west by Baltimore County, to the northeast by Cecil County, and to the north by the State of Pennsylvania.
 The convenient location on the I-95 corridor in northeastern Maryland has made it one of Maryland's most desirable business locations.
 Harford County, Maryland was formed in 1773, and since 1972 has operated with a charter form of government with home rule.
 The County is governed by a full time County Executive and legislative power is vested in an elected seven member County Council, one member of which is elected as the President of the County Council.
 The demography of Harford County has changed over the last two decades from a predominantly rural area to a suburban rural mix.
 The County's land area of 448 square miles is the 11th largest in the State of Maryland.
-The County serves a population of 241,950 as of June 30, 2006.
+The County serves a population of 244,130 as of June 30, 2007.
 The economic condition and outlook of the County has substantially improved during the past decade.
-Since 1997 the population of Harford County has increased 14.5 percent, which has triggered significant construction activity and growth in the tax base.
+Since 1998 the population of Harford County has increased 14.4 percent, which has triggered significant construction activity and growth in the tax base.6

-Local Economy
+Local Economy7

 Harford County's convenient location on the I-95 corridor in northeastern Maryland offers easy access to prominent research institutions such as the U.S. Army Aberdeen Proving Ground (APG), Johns Hopkins, and the University of Maryland.
-Desirable location, combined with the County's highly skilled work force, serve to provide the draw for a wide variety of companies and industry sectors to Harford County.
-Harford County's 5,130 businesses employ 61,300 workers.
+Desirable location, combined with the County's highly skilled work force and progressive, business-friendly environment, serve to provide the draw for a wide variety of companies and industry sectors to Harford County.
+Harford County's 5,430 businesses employ 64,200 workers.
 The U.S. Army Aberdeen Proving Ground is the major county employer and a technology resource for the region.
-Through the recent military Base Realignment and Closure (BRAC) process, it is projected that APG will experience a net gain of 8,200 jobs on post and as many as 10,000 off-post positions for contractors supporting APG activities.
-Population growth which is expected to result from these newly created positions, as well as jobs which will be indirectly created, could reach 55,000 over the next ten years.
-In response to the challenges which will be created by BRAC, the County Executive appointed the BRAC Planning and Advisory Commission, to identify opportunities and analyze infrastructure needs.
+Through the recent military Base Realignment and Closure (BRAC) process, it is projected that APG will experience a net gain of 19,000 new jobs, including on-post as well as off-post positions for contractors supporting APG activities.
+Population growth, which is expected to result from these newly created positions, as well as jobs, which will be indirectly created, could result in the addition of 7,000 new households to Harford County by the year 2012.
+In response to the challenges which will be created by BRAC, the County Executive has appointed the BRAC Planning and Advisory Commission, to identify opportunities and analyze infrastructure needs.